Interested in Lisbon?

 The trams are also run by Carris, and are well worth a ride.
 There are new trams which operate on route 15E, and all other routes use vintage trams.
 In the centre, around ALFAMA, the trams rattle up and down the steep narrow streets, and a local perspective of the city can be obtained.
 Trams no longer operate in the Bairro Alto district.
 Beware of pickpockets.

 The single journey flat fare on trams is now €2.85.
 Buy a pass!
-One day passes are available from Carris ticket booths or from Metro stations.
-A Viva Viagem ticket is worth considering - it is a prepaid, contactless ticket which can be topped up (similar to London's Oystercard).
+24 hour passes are available from Carris ticket booths or from Metro stations.
+There is also the 'zapping' tariff which pre loads cash value and does not expire for 1 year.
+These are issued on a prepaid, contactless ticket which can be recharged as required.
+(Similar to London's Oystercard).

 Get on the tram at the front and touch you zapping card on the reader just behind the driver.
 This isn't always obvious when the tram is super busy.
 Do not get on at the back door as this is the exit.